poetic/migrate-xml-plugin/README.md

 5. Insert the URL path for the XML file for source: path.
 We will use this path for this example. https://raw.githubusercontent.com/poetic/migrate-xml-plugin/development/custom_migrate/example/super.xml?token=AL2ATB5L8fKnAV_bluTexNyK_JvDUxg9ks5XQ2wlwA%3D%3D
 6. source: base_query is starting query point of the xpath for this migration.
 We will use //node for this example.
-7. We will cover source: attribute in the later part of the tutorial
+7. We will cover source: attribute in the later part of the tutorial (see If you need to target attributes in the XML file below)
 8. source: xpath will be used to create a new array for the migration to read

    ![alt text](https://raw.githubusercontent.com/poetic/migrate-xml-plugin/development/README%20Screenshots/xpath%20screenshot.png?token=AL2ATDMwCixL2gsepmc7E-5Qhue3Lj61ks5XQ4BIwA%3D%3D "")